sentrysoftware/metricshub/hardware-sentry-prometheus/src/site/markdown/grafana.md

 ### On Linux and UNIX

 1. Uncompress **hardware-dashboards-for-grafana.tar.gz** in a temporary folder.
-2. Copy the `provisioning` folder to the `grafana` folder on the Grafana server (ex: "/etc/grafana").
+2. Copy the `provisioning` folder to the `grafana` folder on the Grafana server (default: "/etc/grafana").
 3. Copy the `sustainable_IT` folder in the directory of your choice folder on the Grafana server (ex: "/var/lib/grafana/dashboards").

 ## Configuring the Dashboard Provider